-Following the Grenfell Tower fire in June 2017 the Government established a Building Safety Progamme with the aim of “ensuring that residents of high-rise residential buildings are safe, and feel safe from the risk of fire, now and in the future.”
+Following the Grenfell Tower fire in June 2017, the Government established a Building Safety Programme with the aim of “ensuring that residents of high-rise residential buildings are safe, and feel safe from the risk of fire, now and in the future.”

-At 16 February 2018, 288 residential blocks in England had been identified as having Aluminium Composite Material (ACM) cladding, i.e. of the same or similar type to that applied to Grenfell Tower.
-These blocks are described as “unlikely to meet current Building Regulation guidance.”
+At 30 September 2019, 321 residential blocks and public buildings over 18 metres in England were identified as having Aluminium Composite Material (ACM) cladding installed or previously installed, i.e. of the same or similar type to that applied to Grenfell Tower and are described as “unlikely to meet current Building Regulation guidance.”114 blocks had completed remediation works.

-Affected long leaseholders are best advised to seek professional legal advice and assistance.
-The Leasehold Advisory Service and the Leasehold Knowledge Partnership (LKP, which also acts as the secretariat for the All-Party Parliamentary Group (APPG) on leasehold reform) are potential sources of advice.
-The LKP has a dedicated email address for firstname.lastname@example.org.
-The APPG will be considering fire safety issues at its next meeting on 26 April 2018.
+Affected long leaseholders should seek professional legal advice and assistance.
+The Leasehold Advisory Service and the Leasehold Knowledge Partnership (which also acts as the secretariat for the All-Party Parliamentary Group (APPG) on leasehold reform) are potential sources of advice.
+The LKP has a dedicated email address: firstname.lastname@example.org

 Commons Briefing papers CBP-8244